 There are a lot of different ways to save money, but changes that you make to reduce your recurring monthly bills have a huge impact.
 Instead of just saving money once, you can save money each and every month.
 At the end of the year, add up the total, and you’ll be surprised at the impact you can have just with some simple changes to your daily routine.

-Another recurring expense is the water bill.
+One example of a recurring expense is the water bill.
 With some small changes you can use significantly less water with only a small impact on your life.
 And best of all, you’ll save money each month!
-The end result is you’ll save hundreds of dollars a year by implementing some of the tips in this article.
+The end result is you’ll save hundreds of dollars a year by implementing some of the tips in this article to save money on your water bill.

 Of course, we all use a lot of water in the kitchen.
 It’s necessary, but here are some easy ways to minimize the amount of water that you use.